 The Economic Support Fund, authorized under Part II, Chapter 4 of the FAA (§531), supports economic assistance, in part to advance U.S. political and strategic goals in countries of special importance to U.S. foreign policy.
-Once used primarily in support of the Middle East peace process (in FY1997, for example, 87% of ESF went to Israel, Egypt, the West Bank and Jordan), the use of ESF funds has expanded in recent years to support a broader range of countries.33 ESF supports development projects that may be indistinguishable from those supported by other accounts, but is also used for occasional direct budget support aid and sovereign loan guarantees.
+Once used primarily in support of the Middle East peace process (in FY1997, for example, 87% of ESF went to Israel, Egypt, the West Bank and Jordan), the use of ESF funds has expanded in recent years to support a broader range of countries.
+ESF supports development projects that may be indistinguishable from those supported by other accounts, but is also used for direct budget support aid and sovereign loan guarantees.
+The majority of direct budget support the United States has provided to the Government of Ukraine since FY2022, for example, has been drawn from ESF.
 The State Department makes ESF policy and program decisions; USAID, in large part, administers the programs.